ZacksMohawk/StreamAMGTest/README.md

 ## Prerequisites

 If you intend to run the applications with persistence enabled, you will need a local instance of MongoDB, running on port 27017.
-If you have one running on a different port, or in a different location, this can be set in the config.ini file
+If you have one running on a different port, or in a different location, this can be set in the config.ini file.
+You will also need a local instance of Redis running (if caching is enabled in config.ini)

 ## How To Install